 Swamp milkweed prefers damp soil and is often found growing near bodies of water or in low-lying areas such as river bottoms and swamps.
 Despite the name, swamp milkweed also does well in well-drained soil.
 Garden designers often use it in areas that do not drain particularly well, but this is not required.
 It does, however, have a deep taproot and does not transplant particularly well once established.
 This plant prefers full sun.

 Like other milkweed plants, swamp milkweed has a milky sap that contains latex, alkaloids, and glycosides.
 The United States and Germany attempted to use milkweeds as a source of rubber during World War II, but the latex content was low, and commercialization was never achieved.

 Swamp Milkweed attracts Butterflies

 Butterflies are drawn to the powerful scent of swamp milkweed for sale online, and Monarch butterfly caterpillars feed exclusively on plants in this family.
 The alkaloids in the sap give these insects a bitter taste, and birds have learned to associate the bright colors of the caterpillars and the adult butterflies with an unpleasant dining experience.
-Viceroy butterflies mimic the vivid orange and black coloration of the adult Monarch and benefit from its bitter reputation even though Viceroy caterpillars do not feed on milkweeds and, presumably, taste just fine.
+Viceroy butterflies mimic the adult Monarch's vivid orange and black coloration and benefit from its bitter reputation even though Viceroy caterpillars do not feed on milkweeds and, presumably, taste just fine.

 Buy your Asclepias Incarnata today at TN Nursery